Tshabalala-Thabo/Tshabalala-Thabo/README.md

 - 🌱 Constantly learning and improving my expertise, particularly in the MERN stack, Laravel, and Tailwind CSS.
 - 👨‍💻 Proficient in various technologies, including JavaScript, React, Node.js, PHP, and MySQL.
 - 🛠 Experienced in full-stack development, from building frontend UIs to setting up backend databases.
-- 💼 Check out my [Portfolio](https://thabotshabalala.netlify.app/) to see the projects I’ve worked on and learn more about my carpentry business website.
+- 💼 Check out my [Portfolio](https://thabotshabalala.netlify.app/) to see the projects I’ve worked on.
 <!--End Intro-->